fwaris/RTOpenAI/src/Samples/PlanSelection/PlanAssistant/readme.md

 calling flow is as follows:

-- The realtime API's 'session' object is updated (soon after its creation) to include the description of available functions that the LLM may call (here there is only one).
+- The realtime API's 'session' object is updated (soon after its creation) to include the description of available functions that the LLM may call.
-  - Note there other client events where function descriptions may also be included (see realtime API documentation)
+  - Note that there are some other client event types where function descriptions may also be included (see realtime API documentation)
 - User asks question
 - Depending on the context, the server LLM may decide to call a function
   - If so, it will create any required parameters for the function to be called.
 - Client receives a server event to actually call the function with the given parameters
-- Client invokes the function and sends the function response to the server asynchronously.
+- Client invokes the function and sends the function response to the server asynchronously
 - Server sends the function results back to the client.
-The client know that server has seen the response, it may or may not do something with that (like update the UI).
+The client knows that server has seen the response, it may or may not do something with that (like update the UI).

 Understand that the user can continue conversing with the model while the function call processing is occuring.